Ptkyr/Ptkyr.github.io/index.md

 + **[Constructor](/#code): A UW-themed Settlers of Catan clone**

   Also a three-person job, built in C++ for my CS246 final project in Spring 2022.
-Runs completely on the command line with a text-based GUI.
+Runs completely on the command line with a text-based board visualization.
 Catan, but with a lot more geese.

 * * *